briansunter/graph/site/src/content/logseq/ai-learning-resources.md

 {{< youtube VMj-3S1tku0 >}}

 This is the most step-by-step spelled-out explanation of backpropagation and training of neural networks.
-It only assumes basic kledge of Python and a vague recollection of calculus from high school.
+It only assumes basic knowledge of Python and a vague recollection of calculus from high school.

 #### Topics